How To Impress In An Interview

-If you are an organised and communicative person with a knack for problem-solving or have completed a professional qualification that has advanced your knowledge, apply these skills and qualifications to your current and past responsibilities.
-Tie these in with your resume to ensure the interviewer sees your competency.
+Are you an organised and communicative person with a knack for problem-solving or completed a professional qualification?
+Apply these skills and qualifications to your current and past responsibilities.
+Tie these in with your CV to ensure the interviewer sees your competency.

 Use the lingo

-Make sure you are prepared with questions to ask your interviewer to demonstrate that you are serious and interested in the role.
-Be sure to ask questions specific to your skills or that show a deeper understanding of your industry and the company you are interviewing with.
+Make sure you are prepared with questions to ask your interviewer to demonstrate that you are interested in the role.
+Ask questions specific to your skills or that show a deeper understanding of your industry and the company you are interviewing with.
 You may want to ask about the company culture, or a specific process or project.

 2. Passion for the Role

 You could be the most qualified person for the job based on your CV, however, if your interviewer doesn’t see that you’re passionate about the role and industry, then your chances decrease.